Expensify/App/docs/articles/expensify-classic/billing-and-subscriptions/Billing-Overview.md

 description: An overview of how billing works in Expensify.
 ---
 # Overview
 Expensify’s billing is based on monthly member activity.
 At the beginning of each month, you’ll be billed for the previous month’s activity.
-Your Expensify bill ultimately depends on your plan type, whether you're on an annual subscription or pay-per-use billing, and whether you’re using Expensify Cards.
+Your Expensify bill ultimately depends on your plan type, whether you're on an annual subscription or pay-per-use billing, and whether you’re using the Expensify Visa® Commercial Card.
 # How billing works in Expensify
 Expensify bills the owners of Group Workspaces on the first of each month for the previous month's usage.
 You can find billing receipts in **Settings > Account > Payments > Billing History**.
 We recommend that businesses have one billing owner for all of their Group Workspaces.
 ## Active members